 - The use of adaptive behaviour scales to obtain functional ability scores in the severe to profound range is required.
-These students are not usually assessable using the WISC-IV or Stanford-Binet V. - Once an initial diagnosis has been given and the student has a chronic disability that has not changed significantly, documentation from personnel specializing in the field may be sufficient for programming and to provide an evaluation of functioning.
+These students are not usually assessable using the Wechsler Intelligence Scale for Children Fourth Edition (WISC-IV) or Stanford-Binet Intelligence Scales, Fifth Edition (SB-5). - Once an initial diagnosis has been given and the student has a chronic disability that has not changed significantly, documentation from personnel specializing in the field may be sufficient for programming and to provide an evaluation of functioning.